Baked White Fish with Onions, Peppers, Olives, and Feta

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Baked White Fish with Onions, Peppers, Olives, and Feta is a tasty low-carb or Keto recipe that’s also a perfect Phase One dinner for the original South Beach Diet.
+Baked Fish with Onions, Peppers, Olives, and Feta is a tasty low-carb or Keto recipe that’s also a perfect Phase One dinner for the original South Beach Diet.

 Find More Recipes Like This One: